eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

         mySubscriber.releaseChunk(chunk);
     }

-After popping the chunks from the internal FiFo the receiver sleeps for a second.
+After popping the chunks from the internal FiFo the subscriber application sleeps for a second.

-Once the signal handler receives a `Ctrl-C` the outer while loop is exited and the subscriber is disconnected by:
+Once the signal handler receives a `Ctrl-C` the outer while loop is exited and the subscriber object is disconnected
+by:

     mySubscriber.unsubscribe();

-### Sender (simple)
+### Publisher application (simple)

-The simplified sender application is an example for a high-level user API and does the same thing as the sender described before.
-In this summary just the differences to the prior sender application are described.
+The simplified publisher application is an example for a high-level user API and does the same thing as the publisher described before.
+In this summary just the differences to the prior publisher application are described.

 Starting again with the includes, there is now an additional one: